-The other recipe for totalitarian success also involves the destruction of diversity and balance among private institutions.
-Social relationships start at the level of the family and "the small informal social groups which spring up around common interests and cultural needs."
+This new order is the absolute, the total, political community.
+As a community it is made absolute by the removal of all forms of membership and identification which might, by their existence, compete with the new order.
+It is, further, made absolute by the insistence that all thought, belief, worship, and membership be within the structure of the state . . .
+What gives historical identity to the totalitarian state is not the absolutism of one man or of a clique or a class; rather it is the absolute extension of the structure of the administrative state into the social and psychological realm previously occupied by a plurality of associations . . .4 the level of the family and "the small informal social groups which spring up around common interests and cultural needs."
 Given the social nature of man, these intermediate associations are, as we have seen, vital to individual well-being.
 But the number of associations extends, Nisbet tells us, to the larger associations of society, to the churches, business associations, labor unions, universities, and professions.
-These too are vital to individual well-being, though each is "potentially omnicompetent in relation to its members."
+These too are vital to individual wellbeing, though each is "potentially omnicompetent in relation to its members."
 In an unstable system one of them might grow in power to the point where it absorbs it rivals, leaving no way to generate alternative institutions to satisfy the unmet needs of minorities.
 Soon, an all-powerful private institution absorbs the state itself and forcefully imposes its structure on the ordinary life of citizens.
 Perhaps this was the pattern in Iran.